-- open and respectful communication - opportunities for students to advocate for their needs - a variety of methods to meet the different learning styles and needs of their students - flexible and cooperative student work groups - instruction and assessment differentiation - support for students in their classrooms with appropriate activities and guidance - an emotionally and physically safe environment for learning - clear and consistent routines - clear expectations - accommodations to help students with mild to moderate learning needs to access the curriculum - modifications to the curriculum for those students with significant learning difficulties
+- Open and respectful communication - Opportunities for students to advocate for their needs - A variety of methods to meet the different learning styles and needs of their students - Flexible and cooperative student work groups - Instruction and assessment differentiation - Support for students in their classrooms with appropriate activities and guidance - An emotionally and physically safe environment for learning - Clear and consistent routines - Clear expectations - Accommodations to help students with mild to moderate learning needs to access the curriculum as recommended by the Learning Support Specialist on a case by case basis. - Modifications to the curriculum for those students with significant learning difficulties as recommended by the Learning Support Specialist on a case by case basis.